 Screen readers use tags to understand the structure of the documents.
-Tags are used to denote headings, text, lists, images, tables, forms, and media.
+Tags denote headings, text, lists, images, tables, forms, and media.
 The tags can be inserted automatically when creating the PDF or from your PDF manipulation software.
 When creating a PDF from Microsoft Word, use the Export feature on the File menu.
 Click on Create PDF/XPS, then click on the Options button.
 Under Include non-printing information, check the box next to Document structure tags for accessibility.
-You must use styles in your document for tags to be inserted properly.
+You must use styles in your document for tags to insert correctly.